saraozn/tp/docs/UserGuide.md

 #### Filter customers: `filtercust`

-Filters all your customers to only show customers that fit the criteria.
+Filters all your customers to only show customers that fit your criteria.

 Format: `filtercust [b/BUDGET] [c/CHARACTERISTIC]…​`

 * Filter and return the customers whose budget is greater than or equals to `BUDGET` and have **all** the `CHARACTERISTIC`.
-* `b/BUDGET` (optional)          : Budget of the customer
+* `b/BUDGET` (optional)          : Budget of your customer
-* `c/CHARACTERISTIC` (optional)  : Characteristics of the property the customer is looking for
+* `c/CHARACTERISTIC` (optional)  : Characteristics of the property your customer is looking for

 <div markdown="block" class="alert alert-primary">